foxsportscomactivate/brotherguide/index.rst

 ##################
-Brother Printer Setup: A Complete Guide for Easy Installation
+Brother Printer Configuration: A Comprehensive Guide for Simple Setup
 ##################

 .. meta::